iarjunsk/ionic-firebase-shopping-cart/www/README.md

  Create a new firebase project [here.] (https://console.firebase.google.com/)

 #### Things to replace
-      1. In the index.html,replace the [firebase config.](http://www.arjunsk.com/tag/shopping-cart/)
+      1. In the index.html,replace the [firebase config.](https://firebase.google.com/docs/web/setup)
       2. In services.js, replace the projectId with your firebase product id.

+Please read the complete tutorial series [here.](http://www.arjunsk.com/tag/firebase/)